danielvoicu136/gameplay_cstrike_war3re/README.md

-This is Warcraft as Counter-Strike Mod
+This is Warcraft / Valorant as Counter-Strike Mod
 - Select the race you prefer , each with different magic powers and eliminate your opponents
 - New Races 73 in total
 - Race maximum level 25